shenmusmart/Epileptor/ReadMe.md

 <center><img src = "./pictures/Equations_4.jpg"></center>

 Usually, you can solve equations (1-5) directly by ordinary differential equation solvers like ode45 in MATLAB.
-However, because of the existence of conditions (i-iii) and introduced additive Gaussian white noise.
-Epileptor turns into stochastic differential equations (SDEs).
+However, because of the existence of conditions (i-iii) and introduced additive Gaussian white noise, Epileptor turns into stochastic differential equations (SDEs).
 It is not trivial to solve such equations.
 I spend about two months on this problem.

 First, condition (i) is an integral equation and needs to be incorperated into equation (1-5) in differential form by differentiation.
 Then SDEs are numerically solved by Euler-Maruyama method.